-- a.
-Authorize a project for Remodeling of R. Waverley Smith Pavilion Phase II, as a part of the continuing phased Remodeling of John Sealy Hospital (Old Building), at the U. T. Medical Branch Galveston at an estimated total project cost of \$4,750,000 - b.
-Appoint Page Southerland Page, Houston, Texas, as Project Architect to prepare final plans and specifications - c.
-Authorize the Office of Facilities Planning and Construction to advertise for bids upon completion of final review - d.
-Authorize the Executive Committee to award all contracts associated with this project within the authorized total project cost - e.
-Appropriate \$4,750,000 from The Sealy & Smith Foundation grant funds for total project funding.
+- 6. U. T. Medical Branch Galveston Remodeling of John Sealy Hospital (Old Building) Remodeling of R. Waverley Smith Pavilion Phase II: Authorization for Project; Appointment of Page Southerland Page, Houston, Texas, as Project Architect to Prepare Final Plans; Authorization to Advertise for Bids and for Executive Committee to Award Contracts; and Appropriation Therefor. -- The Facilities Planning and Construction Committee recommended and the Board: - a.
+Authorized a project for Remodeling of R. Waverley Smith Pavilion Phase II, as a part of the continuing phased Remodeling of John Sealy Hospital (Old Building), at The University of Texas Medical Branch at Galveston at an estimated total project cost of \$4,750,000 - Appointed Page Southerland Page, Houston, Texas, as Project Architect to prepare final plans and specifications - c.
+Authorized the Office of Facilities Planning and Construction to advertise for bids upon completion of final review

+- d.
+Authorized the Executive Committee to award all contracts associated with this project within the authorized total project cost - e.
+Appropriated \$4,750,000 from The Sealy & Smith Foundation for the John Sealy Hospital grant funds for total project funding.